Removing State from Network Functions

 The Network-Centric model relies on VLAN separation for three-tier application deployment for each tier.
 Each tier should have its VLAN in one VRF instance.
 If VLAN-to-VLAN communication needs to occur, traffic must be routed via a default gateway where security policies can enforce traffic inspection or redirection.

-vShield ( vApp ) virtual appliance can inspect inter-VM traffic among ESX hosts, and layers 2,3,4 and 7 filters are supported.
+vShield ( vApp ) virtual appliance can inspect inter-VM traffic among ESX hosts, and layers 2,3,4, and 7 filters are supported.
 A drawback of this approach is that the FW can become a choke point.
-Compared to the Network-Centric model, the Server-Centric model uses separate VM vNICs to daisy chain tiers together.
+Compared to the Network-Centric model, the Server-Centric model uses separate VM vNICs and daisy chain tiers.

 Data center network design with Security Groups